Sunday, April 28, 2024

 White’s “Making Of The President” series was three books into its four-book run when this 1968 edition came out, at over 500 pages by far the fattest and most sprawling of them all.
 He goes on too long in several places, data maven that he was, but when he’s done filling you in on the election’s many twists and turns, you get a strong sense of living through one chaotic year, and of why it turned out the way it did.

-Did the country really go through a period of dramatic ideological radicalization and come out of it electing Richard Nixon?
+Did the country really go through a period of dramatic leftist radicalization and come out of it electing Richard Nixon?
 Yes, and the two things were closely related.
 White, a genteel liberal himself, makes clear a candidate touting law and order had considerable appeal when cities were ablaze with riot and campuses under student siege.

 This contrasted with the Republican candidate White had known on the 1960 campaign trail: